renn0xtek9/Arithmos/doc/visual-programming/source/loading-your-data/index.rst

 .. image:: select-columns-schema.png
     :align: center

-Opening :doc:`Select Columns<../widgets/data/selectcolumns>` reveals Orange's classification of attributes.
+Opening :doc:`Select Columns<../widgets/data/selectcolumns>` reveals Arithmos's classification of attributes.
 We would like all of our continuous attributes to be data features, gene function to be our target variable and gene names considered as meta attributes.
 We can obtain this by dragging the attribute names around the boxes in **Select Columns**:

 .. image:: select-columns-start.png
     :width: 413 px